 Made With Renewable Materials

-Products or packages that claim to be made with renewable materials might tell you what the materials are, why they’re renewable, and how much of the product was made with renewable material.
+A marketer that claims a product or package was made with renewable materials might tell you what the materials are, why they’re renewable, and how much of the product was made with renewable material.
 For example, a manufacturer could say, “Our flooring is made from 100% bamboo, which grows at the same rate as we use it.”

 Made With Renewable Energy

-A company can power its manufacturing with renewable energy like wind or solar energy, or with non-renewable fossil fuels.
-A company that uses non-renewable fossil fuels can buy renewable energy certificates (RECs) to “offset” the non-renewable energy it used.
+A company can power its manufacturing with renewable energy like wind or solar energy, or with non-renewable fossil fuels like coal or petroleum.
+A company that uses non-renewable fossil fuels for manufacturing can buy renewable energy certificates (RECs) to “offset” the non-renewable energy it used.

-If a product says “made with renewable energy,” all the manufacturing processes should be powered by renewable energy, or by non-renewable energy matched by RECs.
-If that’s not true, the product package should tell you how much of the process is.
+If a manufacturer says a product is “made with renewable energy,” all, or almost all, of the significant manufacturing processes should be powered by renewable energy, or by non-renewable energy matched by RECs.
+If that’s not true, the manufacturer should tell you how much of the process is powered that way.

-A company that takes actions to reduce greenhouse gasses, like planting trees, can get credits for those “carbon offset” activities.
-Some companies that earn these carbon offset credits sell them to other companies that might want to reduce their “carbon footprints.”
+A company that takes actions — like planting trees — to reduce greenhouse gasses can get credits for those “carbon offset” activities.
+Some companies that earn carbon offset credits sell them to other companies that might want to reduce their “carbon footprints.”